ROS-UWI-Sentry/main_control/README.md

 Can clone that repo then follow the install instructions to have the same version.

 ### NOTE:
 There are several scripts where files are read and written to.
 In some cases this file is found by using a path.
 This path has the name of the user account of the Ubuntu system so it must be changed so the script can find the file.
-To find all files that need this go to the ROS-UWI-Sentry github organisation and search for /home/uwi/catkin to find the files.
-Files inside of testing and unused folders can be ignored.
+To find all files that need this go to the ROS-UWI-Sentry github organisation and search for /home/uwi/catkin then Code section, to find the files.
+Files inside of testing and unused folders can be ignored. (the username may change in the future depending on the username of the system it is insalled on)
 For example: the saving and loading of reports a path to the text file is needed.
 This path changes depending on the user name.
 Look under remote_reports.py.
 A future upgrade could be to save this file in a local that doesn't depend on user name.